NeoGranular/lanyon/_posts/2017-01-04-martial-god-chapter-01-63.md

 The content of these two scriptures was exactly the same.

-In not for the difference of the paper and the time passed, these two scriptures could be easily treated as a single book.
+If not for the difference of the paper and the time passed, these two scriptures could easily be treated as parts of a single book.

 He Wude let out a sigh and faintly nodded his head, “Sure enough, it is indeed as I thought.”